RealManRobot/rm_robot/README.md

 ```
 roslaunch rm_control rm_<arm_type>_control.launch
 ```
-<arm_type> : 65、75、63、eco65
+<arm_type> : 65、75、63、eco65、gen72

 * Start the rm_driver and  MoveIt!, run:

 ```
 roslaunch rm_bringup rm_<arm_type>_robot.launch
 ```
-<arm_type> : 65、65_6f、75、75_6f、63、63_6f、eco65、eco65_6f
+<arm_type> : 65、65_6f、75、75_6f、63、63_6f、eco63、eco65、eco65_6f、gen72

 * Select `"Interact"` in rviz and move the end-effector to a new goal.

 * In  `"Motion Planning"` -> `"Plan and Execute"` to send trajectory to the real robot

-* More information in rm_doc/doc/睿尔曼机械臂ROS使用说明书V1.7.pdf
+* More information in rm_doc/doc/

 **CAUTION:<br>
 	Mistakes made during this verification step can result in dangerous collisions when experiment with using the MoveIt planning environment to 	command trajectories with the real robot.
 Be certain that an E-stop is close by whenever commanding robot motion.**
+All packages of rm_robot are licensed under the Apache 2.0 license.